How to Use Bridges with JavaScript

 Example

-As with any use of bridges, you have to set up a model with qualifications and attributes.
-In this case, we are using a model that is mapped to the user object in the Kinetic Platform.
+As with any use of bridges, you must set up a model with qualifications and attributes.
+In this case, we are using a model mapped to the Kinetic Platform user object.

 Then the bridge resource needs to be set up in the service item.